Phonon thermal conductivity by non-local non-equilibrium molecular dynamics: Test on Lennard-Jones liquid

 To estimate errors, consider that there are 130 atoms per slab, each with mean energy $k_B T$ and rms deviation of $k_B T$ from the mean, according to Maxwell-Boltzmann statistics.
 Thus the mean slab energy per atom, at any particular moment, should be about $k_B T \pm k_B T/\sqrt 130$ Therefore, if averaged over 100 random and independent thermalized configurations, the temperature error in a slab will be less than 1\%.
 A run of $5\times10^4 \delta t$ should be more than sufficient for this purpose.
 Fig. \ref{fig:amplitude} suggests errors of order 0.001$k_B T$ in the slab temperatures.

-Compared with the M\"uller-Plathe \cite{FMP} result, both of the current ones give the same value, $\kappa$ = 7.1 in LJ units, which is 0.133 W/mK, very close to the experimental value for argon, 0.132 W/mK \cite{Younglove,argonk}.
+Both of the current LJ liquid simulations give the same value, $\kappa$ = 7.1 in LJ units, equal to the M\"uller-Plathe \cite{Muller1997} result.
+In normal units, this is 0.133 W/mK, very close to the experimental value for argon, 0.132 W/mK \cite{Younglove1986,Cook1961,Hanley1974,Ziebland1958}.
 The sinusoidal algorithm gives faster convergence and a slightly more accurate final answer, as shown in Fig \ref{fig:error}.